IrosTheBeggar/mStream/README.md

 Check it out: http://darncoyotes.mstream.io/

 #### Main Features
-* Supports FLAC streaming
+* Supports FLAC streaming in all modern browsers
 * Built in DB using SQLite.
 No need to run a separate DB
 * Works on Mac, Linux and Windows
 * [Integrates easily with Beets DB](https://github.com/beetbox/beets)
-* Allows multiple users
+* Jukebox Mode!

 ## Installation